 Good stuff

-As comfy as EVs come, interesting cabin, competitive entry price
+Funky looks, as comfy as EVs come, interesting cabin, little cheaper out there

 Bad stuff

-A bit slow, range will be problematic in winter, already being undercut
+Doesn’t undercut rivals like it used to, a bit slow, range will be problematic in winter

 Overview